• Contact Us

 GuyOil reduces gasolene, gasoil prices

-As commuters continue to pay increased bus, car and speedboat fares due to rising fuel prices at the pumps, President Irfaan Ali on Tuesday asked fuel importers to slash their profit margins in an effort to reduce transportation costs.
+As commuters continue to pay increased fares due to rising prices at the pumps, President Irfaan Ali on Tuesday asked fuel importers to slash their profit margins in an effort to reduce transportation costs.

-He cautioned Guyanese against believing that because the country produces just under 1 million barrels per day, there is no refinery and as such all refined products are imported.
+He cautioned Guyanese against believing that because the country produces just under one million barrels of oil per day, there is no refinery and as such all refined products are imported.

-The President restated government’s almost four-year old plans for a refinery to be built in Guyana.
+The President restated his government’s almost four-year-old plans for a refinery to be built in Guyana.

 Share this: